 The certification reads as follows:

 “Pursuant to the authority vested in me, I transmitted to the Bureau of the Fiscal Service of the Department of the Treasury, by electronic means, my certification that the obligation balances in each appropriation account of the agency reflect proper existing obligations, and that expenditures from the account since the preceding review were supported by a proper obligation of funds and otherwise meet the criteria of 31 U.S.C.
 1501(A).
 In doing so, I submit my electronic certification.”

 Entities must maintain an up-to-date contact profile in GTAS.

 4250.50—Submission of Reports

-Fiscal Service requires that agencies report annually according to the schedule of reporting dates furnished in the annual Year-end Closing Bulletin, see the TFM website at http://tfm.fiscal.treasury.gov/v1/bull.html
+Fiscal Service requires that agencies report annually according to the schedule of reporting dates furnished in the annual Year-end Closing Bulletin located on the TFM Volume I Bulletin page.

 It is essential that agencies meet the scheduled dates so that BRB can submit the Combined Statement of Receipts, Outlays, and Balances of the United States Government to the Bureau of the Fiscal Service Commissioner and OMB within the deadlines supported by law.
 If agencies can bring their records into agreement earlier than the final submission date, they should report through GTAS at that time.
 Fiscal Service requests agency cooperation in coordinating processing of data between budget and accounting staffs to ensure timely and accurate submissions of related data to Fiscal Service and OMB.
 Timely submission of data permits Fiscal Service and OMB to schedule the preparation and reconciliation of material needed for their respective annual publications.

 Section 4255—Accessing GTAS New User Registration